roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Component/FAQ about metrics-server.md

     Yes, the missing data is about all pods on a specific node.

-2. Does a timezone difference exist on the node?
+2. Does a time zone difference exist on the node?

-    No, no timetime difference exists.
+    No, no time zone difference exists.

 3. Can metrics-server connect to the specific node?